castle-engine/castle-engine/src/scene/load/README_node_names_at_import.md

     - Should we do it *at all*?
 Maybe we should not do unique renames in `TX3DRootNode.InternalFixNodeNames`, and just let names clash.
 Just like X3D and glTF in the end allow.

+      Moreover `TX3DRootNode.InternalFixNodeNames` is not 100% reliable.
+If you add nodes manually, they are not automatically renamed.

       But then, some things will be just not accessible from X3D.
 Like referencing meshes/nodes using X3D export, from imported glTF file with duplicate names.
 But then, using suffixes like `_2`, `_3` to access them is not reliable also (the order is implementation-dependant).

-      But having unreliable suffixes like `_2`, `_3` is better than nothing.
+      From POV of X3D author: Having unreliable suffixes like `_2`, `_3` is better than nothing.
 For X3D author.
 See `x3d-tests/gltf_inlined/avocado_and_exports/avocado_imported.x3dv` testcase.

-      For Pascal author, more flexible API like `Scene<TAbstractMaterialNode>.Node('Foo')` is actually the future.
+      For Pascal author: More flexible API like `Scene.Node(TAbstractMaterialNode, 'Foo')` is the future.
+Name clashes can happen anyway, glTF and X3D and CGE allow them in various situations.
+Better to accept them,

-## TODO

-- Pascal API with types, to allow `Scene<TAbstractMaterialNode>.Node('Foo')`, to find name `Foo` even if it is shared also by meshes, materials etc.

-- Should `TX3DRootNode.InternalFixNodeNames` do unique renames at all?
-Not doing them is better for Pascal developer using `Scene<TAbstractMaterialNode>.Node('Foo')`.
+      Decision: Don't do this.
+Unreliable suffixes `_2`, `_3` are not that helpful.

+Decision:

+- Do not rename at all.
+Do not add prefixes like `Mesh_`, `Material_` .
+Do not add suffixes like `_2`, `_3`.

+- `TX3DRootNode.InternalFixNodeNames` no longer renames nodes (it only fixes nodes references in ROUTEs now).

+**User should guarantee node name is unique (if user wants to later find it), or use node-searching criteria that make it unique, like Pascal API `Scene.Node(TAbstractMaterialNode, 'Foo')` that limit search to specific type.**